 Jessica and I had been chasing behind the Devil’s Kitchen Headwall for the past few weeks.
 I say “chasing behind” due to the fleeting ice conditions on the mountain.
 For better or worse, Summer ‘19 was arriving early.
 We failed to climb the Devil’s Kitchen Headwall, not once, but twice.
-The first time on the main route, unable to find a solid belay station on the mixed terrain.
-The second time on the Flying Buttress variation, unwilling to climb under a VW Bug shaped chunk of poorly bonded overhanging ice.
+The first time on the main route, unable to find a solid belay station on the shoddy melted out terrain.
+The second time, on an incorrect variation, unwilling to climb under a VW Bug shaped chunk of poorly bonded overhanging ice.
 The south side was pretty clearly burnt, and to be honest, so were we.

-As folks started to post their successes in the rest of the Cascade range, we knew that before we could move on we have one little itch left to scratch on Mount Hood- a tick of the Reid Headwall.
+As folks started to post their successes all over the rest of the Cascade range, we knew that before we could move on we have one little itch left to scratch on Mount Hood- the Reid Headwall.
 We agreed that this would be our last climb on the peak for the season, regardless of our success.

 In proper style

-The last time I had climbed it was in 2016 and was part of an advanced alpine techniques course.
-Although informative, the structured style the course wasn’t really the style of climbing that I felt like this route deserved.
+The last time I had climbed this route was in 2016 in an alpine techniques course.
+Although informative, the structured style the course wasn’t really the style of climbing that I felt this route deserved.

-This Andean-esq rhyme clad committing route deserves to be climbed alpine style.
+This Andean-esq rhyme clad committing route deserved to be climbed alpine style.
 We planned to simul-climb the entirety of the 2,000’ face, armed with a rack of screws, pickets, and a couple tiblocks for running protection.
-We knew that with the long warm days there would be falling ice.
-We would have to beat the sun before allowing it to bake the upper south west face so an early start and climbing speed would be a big factor.
+We knew that with the long warm days, there would be falling ice.
+We would have to beat the sun before allowing it to bake the upper southwest face, so we knew an early start and climbing speed would be the name of the game.
 We talk about logistical optimizations, even micro ones to save a minute here and there.

 We packed our bags and hit the hay for our 2am start.